Demographics of Germany: Social issues

+Homelessness

 Ethnic minorities and migrant background (Migrationshintergrund)

 Germany does not collect data on the ethnic and racial identifications of its citizens, but does collect data on the background group by birth of an individual.
 The Federal Statistical Office defines persons with a migrant background as all persons who migrated to the present area of the Federal Republic of Germany after 1949, plus all foreign nationals born in Germany and all persons born in Germany as German nationals with at least one parent who migrated to Germany or was born in Germany as a foreign national.
 The figures presented here are based on this definition only.

 In 2010, 2.3 million families with children under 18 years were living in Germany, in which at least one parent had foreign roots.
 They represented 29% of the total of 8.1 million families with minor children.
 Compared with 2005 – the year when the microcensus started to collect detailed information on the population with a migrant background – the proportion of migrant families has risen by 2 percentage points.
 In 2019, 40% children under 5 years old had migrant background.

 Most of the families with a migrant background live in the western part of Germany.
 In 2010, the proportion of migrant families in all families was 32% in the former territory of the Federal Republic.
 This figure was more than double that in the new Länder (incl.
 Berlin) where it stood at 15%.
 Eastern Germany has a much lower proportion of immigrants than the West, as the GDR did not let in that many guest workers and Eastern Germany's economy is not doing as well as West Germany's and had a higher percentage of jobless persons until recently.
-However in recent years the number of people with an immigrant background in East Germany has been growing as refugees (as well as German Repatriates) are distributed with the Königssteiner Schlüssel, so every German state has to take the same number of them compared to its population and economy.
+However, in recent years the number of people with an immigrant background in East Germany has been growing as refugees (as well as German Repatriates) are distributed with the Königssteiner Schlüssel, so every German state has to take the same number of them compared to its population and economy.
 In 2019 19.036 million people or 89,6% of people with an immigrant background live in Western Germany (excluding Berlin), being 28,7% of its population, while 1.016 million people with immigrant background 4,8% live in Eastern States, being 8,2% of population, and 1.194 million people with an immigrant background 5,6% live in Berlin, being 33,1% of its population.